google/expt-analysis/README.md

-# Demo code for analyzing experiment data
+# Demo code for analyzing experiment / observational data
+* R code includes code to analyze experiment data and implements also a variance reduction method
+* Python code includes code to create sequential (journey) data using timestamped event data and find statistically significant patterns
+* code has also other functionalities which we will add a guide to in future

 ## Disclaimer